yanns/octopress/source/_posts/2014-08-10-complete-asynchronous-io-for-play-applications-in-servlet-3-dot-1-containers-with-the-play2-war-plugin.markdown

 To scale as much as possible, the application should not block.
 It should always use asynchronous IO API like in the WS client.

-But in the Java World, a lot a librairies are still designed for a one-thread-per-request model and do not provide asynchronous API.
+But in the Java World a lot a librairies are still designed for a one-thread-per-request model and do not provide asynchronous API.
 It is for example the case for a JDBC driver.
-In that case, a separate dispatcher should be configured to handle especially blocking IO.
+In that case, a separate dispatcher should be configured to handle blocking IO.
 More Information for this can be found in the [Play Framework documentation](http://www.playframework.com/documentation/2.3.x/ThreadPools).

 ### Implementation history